tedhchen/policynet.terms/README.md

 `devtools` package.
 If you are on a Windows machine, you will also need the standalone [Rtools](https://cran.r-project.org/bin/windows/Rtools/).
-If you do not already have the `network`, `ergm`, and `statnet.common` packages, installing `multilayer.ergm` will install them as well.
+If you do not already have the `network`, `ergm`, and `statnet.common` packages, installing `policynet_terms` will install them as well.

 Install the package by entering the following into your R console.